Prostate Cancer - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Despite targeted research, it remains unclear what causes prostate cancer.

 Initially, former healthy cells start to mutate and become abnormal, causing them to thrive, growing and dividing at a fast pace.
-The accumulating mass of abnormal cells forms a tumour that spreads to invade nearby tissue.
+The accumulating mass of abnormal cells forms a tumor that spreads to invade nearby tissue.

 Risk factors